Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Delivery teams should decide how to use the platform within those boundaries.

-Enterprise Architecture or management may decide whether the organization needs the platform at all.
+Enterprise Architecture or management may decide whether the organization needs the platform, whether it should become strategic, and when it should be replaced or retired.

-This avoids a common mistake:

-> A platform team should not automatically decide enterprise platform strategy simply because it operates the platform.
+> Operating a platform does not automatically grant authority over the enterprise platform strategy.

-Operation, product ownership, architecture, and investment authority are related but distinct.
+Operation, product ownership, architecture, and investment authority are related but distinct responsibilities.

-## Example: Vendor and SaaS Decisions
+### Vendor and SaaS Decisions

 A team may identify a useful SaaS product.

-That does not necessarily mean the team should be able to purchase and introduce it independently.
+That does not mean the team should necessarily be able to purchase and introduce it independently.

 A new SaaS solution may affect: